solo-io/gloo-docs/gloo/docs/user_guides/basic_routing_console.md

     ![petclinic](../petclinic.png "petclinic")

-## Routing Rule to Redirect a Page Request in an Existing Applicaiton
+## Routing Rule to Redirect a Page Request in an Existing Application

 In the petclinic application, if you click on the `Veterinarians` tab you will see a table with 2 columns.
 Let's say that our team created a new microservice `petclinic-vet` that returns a new 3 column table with additional information